Improving the efficiency of learning-based error mitigation: Introduction

 In section~\ref{sec:CDR} we describe a learning-based error mitigation method whose shot-effectiveness we improve here.
 Section~\ref{sec:eff} introduces the clustering problem and the strategies to improve shot-efficiency by alleviating it.
 Section~\ref{sec:ben} discusses some benchmark results obtained for the IBM Toronto quantum computer and a noise model derived from IBM Ourense by gate tomography.
 We conclude and discuss possible extensions of this work in Section~\ref{sec:conclusions}.
 Technical details of a standard method of near-Clifford training circuit construction on which we improve here are described in Appendix~\ref{app:tcirc_rand}.
-In Appendix~\ref{app:tcirc_smart} we give details of our Markov Chain Monte Carlo algorithm for generating improved training circuits.
+In Appendix~\ref{app:tcirc_sol} we prove the existence of the shot-efficient training circuits for popular variational ansaetze and Pauli observables.
+There, we also give an efficient semi-analytic procedure to construct a subclass of such circuits.
+Details of numerical approaches to construct the shot-efficient training data from more general training circuits are given in Appendix~\ref{app:tcirc_eff}.
+Appendix~\ref{app:symmetry} describes the implementation of symmetry constraints on a candidate solution to a minimization problem.
 Appendix~\ref{app:model} discusses the IBM Ourense derived noise model.
 In Appendix~\ref{app:ts_toronto} we expand on the choice of hyperparameters for our IBM Toronto error mitigation implementation.
-Finally, in Appendix~\ref{app:drift} we show evidence of the significant impact of hardware changes over time on performance of error mitigation.
+In Appendix~\ref{app:drift} we show evidence of the significant impact of hardware changes over time on performance of error mitigation.
+Finally, in Appendix~\ref{app:LiH_Nscal}, we discuss in more detail the effects of the choice of CDR hyperparameters on the mitigation quality.